climatom/MEC/README.md

 ## Instructions

-* To use these resources on your own computer, please download and unzip this repository.
+* To use these resources on your own computer, please download this repository.
 You will then need to (a) unzip, and (b) edit some file paths to read from different directories.
-Further details will be provided for specific sessions.
+Further details can be provided if needed.
 * To use these resources on a web server, just follow the instructions in the section below.

 ### Glacier mass balance model